A Jolly Bad Fellow: Reception

-Variety called it "the type of witty, offbeat comedy that used to be a favorite of the oJd Ealing Films setup... a lighthearted entry entertaining while it lasts.
+Variety called it "the type of witty, offbeat comedy that used to be a favorite of the old Ealing Films setup... a lighthearted entry entertaining while it lasts.
 But this is unlikely to stick in patrons' memories."

 The Monthly Film Bulletin wrote: "Its awkward, old-fashioned punning title is unfortunately typical of A Jolly Bad Fellow.
 A Sir Michael Balcon production, with the late Robert Hamer sharing the script credit and a host of familiar character actors in the cast, it naturally arouses hopes of a renewal of the Ealing comedy tradition.
 But that vein has been worked out and this is the second recent British film to demonstrate that you cannot really rejuvenate an outworn formula simply by throwing in a bit of social comment and a few snide references to television.
 Like Nothing But the Best, A Jolly Bad Fellow is full of echoes – Genevieve, Kind Hearts, Brief Encounter, even the early films of Ralph Richardson, whose mannerisms have been inherited by Leo McKern.
 But the echoes only remind one how much better these things were done twenty years ago.
 The idea of murder as a jolly jape was pretty dated even before The Ladykillers.
 In the present film it is also peculiarly tasteless because it is unnecessary – the plot does not depend on the death of any of the victims.
 Don Chaffey's direction manages to be both flat and fussy – the business with the poisoned cigarettes being worked literally and figuratively to death – and there is an irritatingly jaunty score for "jazz organ" which makes one think wistfully of Larry Adler."

 Leslie Halliwell said: "Interesting but finally irritating comedy of murders with a punnish rather than a donnish script and only moments of genuine sub-Ealing hilarity."

 In a 2017 study of Bryanston Films, Duncan Petrie writes that the film did not make "any impact either commercially or critically."

 The New York Times called it "nonconformist but not especially sidesplitting" although having "a deftly casual air about it as well as the polish of professionalism".